Article

 To be able to continuously optimize your L&D strategy, it’s important to have a pulse on what’s trending and where the industry is headed.
 Let’s dive into this list that covers the most important trends that L&D pros should be aware of right now.

-Emerging learning and development trends to look out for in 2024
+Emerging learning and development trends to look out for

 Utilizing L&D as more than just an employee benefit